SCARS Code Of Conduct

 No one may claim membership in the Society without having first been informed by the Society that their membership application was approved,

-As a Member of the Society, all Members agree to represent the Society in a positive factual light and to notify the Society immediately of any contrary statements or representations.
+As a Member or Volunteer of the Society, all Members or Volunteers agree to represent the Society in a positive factual light and to notify the Society immediately of any contrary statements or representations.

-Members will only represent the authorized policies, established positions and the decisions of the Society that are authorized to make such disclosures and decisions.
-Members will represent and seek to serve the best interests of the entire Society organization.
+Members or Volunteers will only represent the authorized policies, established positions and the decisions of the Society that are authorized to make such disclosures and decisions.
+Members, Volunteers, and Participants will represent and seek to serve the best interests of the entire Society organization.

-Members will be respectful of the Society, and other Members within SCARS, including victims, concerned citizens, officers, volunteers, affiliates, members, and employees.
+Members, Volunteers, and Participants will be respectful of the Society, and other Members, Volunteers, and Participants within SCARS, including victims, concerned citizens, officers, volunteers, affiliates, members, and employees.
 Members will speak positively about SCARS and its mission and work.
 Members will strive to avoid either by action or by communication anything that will tend to embarrass or disparage the Society.

-Members will refrain from any hostility or defamatory remarks about any other Member.
-In the event of a dispute between Members, the affected Members agree to binding arbitration by the Society over the issues involved for the benefit of all to resolve the dispute in such as way as to promote a professional environment where victims can feel comfort in all parties ethical behavior.
+Members, Volunteers, and Participants will refrain from any hostility or defamatory remarks about any other Members, Volunteers, and Participants.
+In the event of a dispute between Members, Volunteers, and Participants, the affected Members, Volunteers, and Participants agree to binding arbitration by the Society over the issues involved for the benefit of all to resolve the dispute in such as way as to promote a professional environment where victims can feel comfort in all parties ethical behavior.

-If a Member has access to any pre-release or confidential information the Member will be respectful of and abide by the confidentiality of the Society’s information, and will not release confidential information to the media or other persons.
+If Members, Volunteers, and Participants have access to any prerelease or confidential information the Members, Volunteers, and Participants will be respectful of and abide by the confidentiality of the Society’s information, and will not release confidential information to the media or other persons.

 IV.
 CARE FOR VICTIMS

-It is the obligation of the Society, its staff, officers, Boards & Committees, and all Members to engage in responsible care for victims of scams and other crimes.
+It is the obligation of the Society, its staff, officers, Boards & Committees, and all Members, Volunteers, and Participants to engage in responsible care for victims of scams, cybercrime, and other crimes.

 Such care covers many forms:

 - Exercise the maximum consideration and compassion for scam victims consistent with the circumstances, predispositions, and general demeanor of the victim.
-Though it is recognized that the Society’s Members may lack training and professional abilities to provide this in all cases.
+Though it is recognized that the Society’s Members, Volunteers, and Participants may lack training and professional abilities to provide this in all cases.